Saint-Martin-Vésubie: Recent times

-In World War II, the Alpes-Maritimes were occupied by the Italian Fourth Army from 11 November 1942 onwards.
+In World War II, Alpes-Maritimes was occupied by the Italian Fourth Army from 11 November 1942 onwards.
 The sympathy of the Italian authorities caused the area to become a safe haven for thousands of Jewish refugees.
 Jews were able to achieve a modicum of safety and legal residency under the Italian authorities, who relocated them to Saint-Martin-Vésubie.
 The sympathy of the Italian authorities was mainly due to the work of the Italian Jewish banker Angelo Donati, who was living in Nice and convinced them to protect the Jews from French and German persecution.

 After the Italian Armistice in September 1943, and under direct threat from the German authorities, a thousand of Saint-Martin's Jews made the climb up the Old Salt Road mountain passes in the Gesso Valley and what they thought was the safety of Italy.
 Almost all the remaining Jews in Saint-Martin were arrested and transported to Auschwitz.
 Monuments in Saint-Martin's war-memorial plaza commemorate the village's role in sheltering Jewish refugees and list the names of the 31 Jews who were arrested in the village and the 230 Jews who were then later arrested in Italy and deported to Auschwitz.
 The annual Marche de la Mémoire is held in September to commemorate the flight of the Jews from Saint-Martin to Italy.

 The local gendarmerie commander, Maréchal des logis-chef Landry Mangon and his wife Adrienne took under protection a one year old Jewish child named Jean-Claude Dreymann and another officer Joseph Fougere and his wife Yvonne took the child's five-year-old sister Cecile and presented them as their children during the Gestapo's round-up of Jews and thereby saved their lives.
 For this noble act and the risks they took on their lives and their families to save Jews, the families of the officers were recognised as Righteous among the Nations at a ceremony that was conducted at the town hall on 5 September 2010.

 The village was severely damaged by Storm Alex in October 2020.